 Gift cards make the perfect present for the fussy shopper.
-They make an even better marketing tool for local retailers.
-Not only do they guarantee sales, they also increase brand awareness and generate new customers.
+And according to some marketing discussion on Youtube and other such platforms, opinions like gift cards being a better marketing tool for local retailers also seems to be popular.
+Not only do they guarantee sales, but they also increase brand awareness and generate new customers.

 Whatever your multi-location business, selling more gift cards is going to increase profits.
 With the holidays approaching, there’s no better time to boost sales.
 Here’s how you can leverage your growing digital presence to sell more holiday gift cards online and in-store.

 Start With Your Website

 Your website is your business’ online storefront and the perfect place to start selling and promoting your gift cards.

 Ideally, you should also be selling e-gift cards online, advises technology writer Agnes Teh Stubbs.
 “As busy customers increasingly look for ways to send instant gifts electronically, offering e-gift cards has become a prerequisite for any retailer that wants a slice of that growing pie.”

 Francesca Nicasio at Vend recommends designing website banners to make it clear to customers that you sell gift cards as soon as they land on your website.
 They should be in clear view throughout the holiday season.
 And don’t forget to create a link to the gift card section of your website, too.
 You’ll still want customers to be able to purchase gift cards when the holiday season is over, after all.

 Banners alone aren’t enough.
 The team at online gift voucher system One Tree in the UK points out that consumers will browse your website for different reasons and in different ways.
 As such, it is important to include links and call to actions throughout.
 “A subtle reminder on relevant pages that vouchers are available can bring them back later to buy a gift for friends or family.”